 One of the main obstacles is the "projection" of what Kremmerz has called similar natures.
 These are impulses and desires that have resisted purification-either in you or in the "pupil"-or which lie in ambush underneath the threshold of consciousness.
 These forces absorb the power that produces detachment and use it to project themselves, to externalize themselves in fluidic beings.
-Evil therefore consists not so much in the fact that they disturb and falsify the entire vision, reducing it to ghosts of the operation with two vessels.
+Evil therefore consists not so much in the fact that they disturb and falsify the entire vision, reducing it to ghosts of the "Self," but rather in the fact that the projection has given them an autonomous life-I would almost say: a personality.
+Being your creatures, they rebound on you, feed on your life, until they become obsessive forms.